geekiam/website/content/nuxt/understanding-nuxt-configuraiton-options.md

 This option is very useful if you have tons of components to be imported into a layout or a page.
 The default setting is `true`, you can switch this functionality off by setting it `false`.

+### The buildModules options

+The `buildModules` option is used to register built-only modules – modules that are required only for development and build time in your app.

+Some modules are only imported during development and build time.
+Using buildModules helps to make production startup faster and also significantly decrease the size of your node_modules for production deployments.

+### The modules option

+The `modules` option is used to add Nuxt modules to your project.
+Nuxt modules are essentially JavaScript functions, just like plugins.

+### The build option

+The `build` option is used to customize the webpack configuration for building your Nuxt app the way you prefer.